General de Finetti type theorems in noncommutative probability: Noncommutative distributional symmetries

-In \cite{BS}, Banica and Speicher found the following conditions which can be used to construct Hopf orthogonal algebras: \begin{definition} A matrix $u=(u_{i,j})_{i,j=1,...,n}\in M_n(A)$ over a $C^*$-algebra $A$ is called: \begin{itemize} \item Orthogonal, if all entries of $u$ are selfadjoint, and $uu^t=u^tu=1_n$, \item magic, if it is orthogonal, and its entries are projections. \item cubic, if it is orthogonal, and $u_{i,j}u_{i,k}=u_{j,i}u_{k,i}=0$, for $j\neq k$. \item bistochastic, if it is orthogonal, and $\sum\limits_{i=1}^n u_{i,j}=\sum\limits_{j=1}^nu_{k,i}=1_{A}$, for all $j,k$. \item magic',if it is cubic, with the same sum on rows and columns. \item bistochastic',if it is orthogonal, with the same sum on rows and columns \end{itemize} \end{definition} The universal algebras associated with the above conditions are defined as follows: \begin{definition} $A_g(n)$ with $g=o,s,h,b,s,s',b'$ is the universal $C^*$-algebra generated by the entries of a $n\times n$ matrix which is respectively orthogonal, magic, cubic, bistochastic, magic' and bistochastic'. $C_g(n)$ with $g=o,s,h,b,s,s',b'$ is the universal commutative $C^*$-algebra generated by the entries of a $n\times n$ matrix which is respectively orthogonal, magic, cubic, bistochastic, magic' and bistochastic'. \end{definition} Especially, for each $n$, $A_s(n)$ and $A_o(n)$ are Wang's quantum permutation group and quantum orthogonal group introduced in \cite{Wan, Wan2}. $C_g(n)$ can be considered as the abelianization of $A_g(n)$ for all $g=o,s,h,b,s,s',b'$.
+In \cite{BS}, Banica and Speicher found the following conditions for defining Hopf orthogonal algebras. \begin{definition}\normalfont A matrix $u=(u_{i,j})_{i,j=1,...,n}\in M_n(A)$ over a $C^*$-algebra $A$ is said to be: \begin{itemize} \item Orthogonal, if all entries of $u$ are selfadjoint, and $uu^t=u^tu=1_n$, where $u^t$ the transpose of $u$. \item Magic, if it is orthogonal and its entries are projections. \item Cubic, if it is orthogonal and $u_{i,j}u_{i,k}=u_{j,i}u_{k,i}=0$, for $j\neq k$. \item Bistochastic, if it is orthogonal and $\sum\limits_{i=1}^n u_{i,j}=\sum\limits_{j=1}^nu_{k,i}=1_{A}$, for all $j,k$. \item Magic', if it is cubic with the same sum on rows and columns. \item Bistochastic', if it is orthogonal with the same sum on rows and columns. \end{itemize} \end{definition} The universal algebras associated with the above conditions are defined as follows: \begin{definition}\normalfont $A_g(n)$ with $g=o,s,h,b,s',b'$ is the universal $C^*$-algebra generated by the entries of an $n\times n$ matrix which is respectively orthogonal, magic, cubic, bistochastic, magic' and bistochastic'. $C_g(n)$ with $g=o,s,h,b,s',b'$ is the universal commutative $C^*$-algebra generated by the entries of an $n\times n$ matrix which is respectively orthogonal, magic, cubic, bistochastic, magic' and bistochastic'. \end{definition} Especially, for each $n$, $A_s(n)$ and $A_o(n)$ are Wang's quantum permutation group and quantum orthogonal group, respectively \cite{Wan, Wan2}. $C_g(n)$ can be considered as the abelianization of $A_g(n)$ for $g=o,s,h,b,s',b'$.
 It should be mentioned here that there are 7 easy quantum groups in total, see \cite{Weber1}.